xrrocha/nobocoder/README.md

 >
 baad: you probably meant one of (baaed, brad, bald, baal, band, bead, bad, bard, baas, baa, baud)
 worrd: you probably meant one of (worry, world, word)
 herre: you probably meant one of (here)
+Whaddaya mean 'notaword'?

 The `mkString` function takes a collection and produces a string formed by the concatenation of all elements with a prefix, a separator and a suffix: